nestjs/docs.nestjs.com/content/exception-filters.md

 The second constructor argument - `status` - should be a valid HTTP status code.
 Best practice is to use the `HttpStatus` enum imported from `@nestjs/common`.

-There is a **third** constructor argument (optional) - `options` - That can be used to provide an error [cause](https://nodejs.org/en/blog/release/v16.9.0/#error-cause).
-This `cause` object is not serialized into the response object, but it can be useful for logging purposes, providing valuable information about the inner error that caused the HttpException to be thrown.
+There is a **third** constructor argument (optional) - `options` - that can be used to provide an error [cause](https://nodejs.org/en/blog/release/v16.9.0/#error-cause).
+This `cause` object is not serialized into the response object, but it can be useful for logging purposes, providing valuable information about the inner error that caused the `HttpException` to be thrown.

 Here's an example overriding the entire response body and providing an error cause: